HSLdevcom/jore4-map-matching/README.md

 There exist two Maven profiles: `dev` and `prod`.
 By default, Maven uses `dev` profile.

-In `prod` profile, the database is expected to be already set up with the schema definitions and data.
+In `prod` profile, the database is expected to be already set up with the schema definitions and infrastructure data.
 Hence, no database migrations are run during application start.

-In `dev` profile, there are two databases used:
+In `dev` profile, all three databases are involved:
 -  _Development database_ containing the application data.
 The database is initially empty.
 Database migrations are run into the database during application start.
-- _Test database_ that is used in tests and within jOOQ code generation.
+- _Test database_ that is used in jOOQ code generation.
 Database migrations are run during Maven build within the `process-resource` lifecycle phase which occurs just before source code compilation.
 The jOOQ classes are updated in the same lifecycle phase after the migrations.
+- _Pre-populated database_ is used in Spring integration tests which rely upon pre-populated data (currently same data as in production) originating from [Digiroad](https://vayla.fi/en/transport-network/data/digiroad/data).

 With `dev` profile one needs to create a user-specific build configuration file e.g. as follows: